What is the best CRM? HubSpot vs Salesforce

 Deciding which marketing automation tool to implement can be a daunting task, especially when there are so many different systems to choose from, and you want to ensure you make the correct decision for your business.

-That’s why we have compared and reviewed the key features of two of the most dominant CRM’s on the market today - HubSpot and Salesforce.
+That’s why we have compared and reviewed the key features of two of the most dominant CRM’s on the market today - HubSpot CRM and Salesforce.

 Salesforce was one of the first companies to successfully employ a cloud-based CRM software, which has become one of the most widely used systems since its creation in 1999.
 HubSpot has continued to pioneer the marketing automation game, with its free CRM and additional paid-for packages rivalling its competitors.